briandyy/pastebin-worker-d1/README.md

 # Pastebin-worker

 This is a pastebin that can be deployed on Cloudflare workers.
-Try it on [shz.al](https://shz.al).

 **Philosophy**: effortless deployment, friendly CLI usage, rich functionality.